No one understands Social Justice Warriors quite like Adam Carolla.

 The podcaster knows how they think, act and, most importantly, bully.
 He’s been on the receiving end of their attacks on multiple occasions.
 Did he apologize, send a conciliatory Tweet or otherwise agree to their demands?

-The film, out early next year, includes a variety of voices including Tim Allen, Jordan Peterson, Van Jones, Alan Dershowitz and Cornel West.
+The film includes a variety of voices including Tim Allen, Jordan Peterson, Van Jones, Alan Dershowitz and Cornel West.
 They all worry about the long arm of the PC Police.

 We see examples of university-based restrictions on a near-daily basis